Rhodesian Ridgeback Puppies FAQ

 Subscribe to our newsletter at the bottom of this page, and we’ll notify you when we have a litter coming up.

-Once a litter is announced, we’ll make a page on this site and update it weekly.
-When the puppies are two weeks old, we’ll take expressions of interest.
+Once a litter is announced, we’ll make a page on our site here and update it weekly (check the Puppies menu above, “Current litters”).

 First, you subscribe to our mailing list (bottom of this page).
-And we recommend you follow us on Facebook.
+And we recommend you follow us on Facebook, where we’ll make regular updates on the litter.

-We send out a message to our mailing list advising the pregnancy is confirmed (typically four weeks before the puppies are due to be whelped), and another message when the litter is actually whelped.
-We’ll make a page on our site for this littler, and add images and videos regularly.
+We send out a message to our mailing list advising the pregnancy is confirmed (typically three to four weeks before the puppies are due to be whelped), and another message when the litter is actually whelped.
+We’ll make a page on our site for this litter, and add images and videos regularly.

-We tend to get many more people wanting to buy puppies than we have puppies, so we have to make some difficult decisions.
-We maintain a “wait-list” in case there are potential buyers who drop out at the last minute (if you’re on the wait-list we’ll let you know, and we’ll let you know when all puppies are sold).
+We get many more people wanting to buy puppies than we have puppies, so we have to make some difficult decisions.
+We maintain a “wait-list” in case there are potential buyers who drop out at the last minute (if you’re on the wait-list we’ll let you know).

-We allow visits when the puppies are six weeks old, never before.
+We allow visits (in Covid-19 times, this may need to be by video chat) when the puppies are six weeks old, never before.
 At this stage, you select your first, second and third preference, from those available (puppies wear collars with numbers, so we can tell them apart).
+We’ll be assessing you just as much as you’re assessing our puppies!

 Puppies can be collected at 8 weeks of age (never earlier).
 Remaining payment can be made by bank transfer a few days before collection, or in cash on the day (however, payment must be received in full before the puppy can be collected).